What are Dapps?

 • User experience – Because the typical end user might find it too challenging to set up the tool stack required to connect with the blockchain in a properly safe manner, it might be more difficult to design user-friendly experiences.

-• Centralisation – On top of the QI Blockchain's basic layer, user- and developer-friendly solutions may ultimately resemble centralised systems.
+• Centralisation – On top of the QIE Blockchain's basic layer, user- and developer-friendly solutions may ultimately resemble centralised systems.
 Such services might, for instance, conduct critical business logic on a centralised server before writing to the blockchain, offer a frontend using a centralised server, or store keys or other sensitive information there.
 Many, if not all, of blockchain's advantages over the conventional approach, are eliminated by centralised control.

 Last updated